 The meta description is the text that is underneath the URL in the search results.

-It is a good practice to write a custom description that explains what the content is about as well as including keywords you would like the post to be indexed for.
+It is a good practice to write a custom description that explains the content and includes keywords you would like the post to be indexed for.

-Most people read this information prior to clicking on the link.
+Most people read this information before clicking on the link.
 The description should be enticing.

 The focus keyword is a word or phrase that will best describe your content.
 These are the words you will be hoping to rank for in the search engines.